ezra-en/savemypi/README.md

 ## To run:

-1. Sign into https://pi.ai and open up Developer Tools.
+1. Sign into https://pi.ai and open up Chromme Developer Tools (or your browser's equivalent).
 2. Head to the **Network** tab and filter by `Fetch/XHR`.
 Refresh the Pi website so you get a fresh initial page load.
 3. Look for a fetch request that looks like `history?conversation=xxxxxx...` This is the request we are looking to replicate, that `xxxxxx..` string is also your conversation ID.
 4. Copy and paste `.env.example` and rename your copy `.env`.
 These are your details.